-Process incidents create such horrific losses in terms of human life and damage to the environment and plant equipment.
+If you think Safety is expensive then try an accident.
+Process incidents create such horrific losses in terms of human life (something that is irreplaceable) and damage to the environment and plant equipment.
 The disasters at Feyzin in France, Flixborough in England, Seveso in Italy and at Phillips Petroleum in Pasadena, Texas brought to the forefront the need to control industrial activities within a stricter regime.
 In Europe the resultant controls are through the Seveso III Directive whilst in the USA this is through OSHA’s Process Safety Management CFR 1910.119.
-The objective of such legislation is the prevention of major-accidents, protection of life, property, and the environment.
+The objective of such legislation is the prevention of major-accidents, protection of life, property and the environment.

-This PetroKnowledge training course will highlight:
+This Process Safety Management - Level 1 training course will highlight:

-- Process Safety Management (PSM) standards
+- Process Safety Management standards

-- Management of change
+- Management of Change

 - Furnace operations

-- Types of fire and explosions
+- Types of fire, explosions